rotimi2020/Parkinson_Disease/README.md

 recordings per patient, the name of the patient is identified in the first column.For further information or to pass on comments, please contact Max Little (littlem '@' robots.ox.ac.uk).*

-*Further details are contained in the following reference -- if you use this dataset, please cite:
-Max A. Little, Patrick E. McSharry, Eric J. Hunter, Lorraine O. Ramig (2008), 'Suitability of dysphonia measurements for telemonitoring of Parkinson's disease', IEEE Transactions on Biomedical Engineering (to appear).*
 *The data & attributes information for this project is available at<br> https://archive.ics.uci.edu/ml/machine-learning-databases/parkinsons/*